 This One Ingredient Swap Will Make Your Bolognese Sauce So Much Healthier

 Chickpeas provide 7 grams of protein in ½ a cup, and are an easy way to turn any salad or grain bowl into a complete meal (drain and rinse to remove excess sodium).
 Try chickpea burgers, or a Moroccan stew.
-Spread hummus (5 grams of protein in ¼ cup) on sandwiches instead of using deli meat, or snack on hummus cups with crackers and baby carrots.
+Spread hummus (about 5 grams of protein in ¼ cup) on sandwiches instead of using deli meat, or snack on hummus cups with crackers and baby carrots.
 Stuff whole-wheat pitas with store-bought falafel, spinach and chopped veggies.
 Roasted chickpeas make for a satisfyingly crunchy snack, and chickpea flour turns into tasty, protein-rich pancakes.

 Black beans, kidney beans, navy beans, white beans (you get the idea…) all contain about 8 grams of protein in ½ cup.
 Chilis, soups and stews are beans’ best friends, but you can also make them into dips, nachos, rice dishes, toppings for toast or even gratins.
 Use refried beans (homemade or store-bought) in quesadillas, burritos and tacos.

 Nuts and Nut Butters

 Almonds, cashews, walnuts, pecans, hazelnuts, peanuts, etc., provide about 6 grams of protein in a ¼ cup, and nut butters provide 5 to 8 grams in 2 tbsp.
 Stash nuts at your desk or in your purse for snacking (but keep portions in check—one small, closed fistful is enough).
 Dollop a spoonful of peanut butter into your oatmeal, or top whole grain toast with almond butter and sliced banana.
 Pack containers of trail mix or make energy balls with nut butter, oats and dried fruit for snacks that will keep you fuelled.
 Use a quick cashew or peanut butter dressing in stir-fries or grain bowls.

 Seeds and Seed Butters